microsoft/MixedRealityToolkit-Unity/README.md

 NOTE: In the interest of simplicity, this test script calls the PlaneFinding APIs directly from the main Unity thread in Update().
 In a real application, the PlaneFinding APIs **MUST** be called from a background thread in order to avoid stalling the rendering thread and causing a drop in framerate.

+### Input
+In this folder you will see different scenes like BasicCursor, Cursor, CursorWithFeedback that show you a few different ways of building cursors for you applications.

-### XTools
+### Sharing
-XTools scene demonstrates how to use the XTools prefabs for networking and sharing custom messages with clients.
+Sharing scene demonstrates how to use the Sharing prefabs for networking and sharing custom messages with clients.
 It also demonstrates how to share world anchors between clients to establish a shared space.

 Project Settings requirements: